ESO Hotel: Location

-The hotel is located at 2400 m above sea level on Cerro Paranal.
+The hotel is at 2400 m above sea level on Cerro Paranal.
 The people there work in extreme climatic conditions including intense sunlight, dryness, high wind speeds and great fluctuations in temperature.
 To protect against these an artificial oasis was built to allow respite between shifts.

-The total area is 10 000 m², with an L-shape of 176 m × 53 m.
+The total area is 10,000 m², with an L-shape of 176 m × 53 m.
 It has 4 levels, 1,000 m² of gardens, 108 rooms, and 18 offices.
 It includes a restaurant, music room, library, swimming pool, and sauna.
 Its inauguration was in February 2002.

 The hotel complex, comprising four levels, fits into an existing depression in the ground.
 There are views across the desert to the Pacific Ocean from each of the 120 rooms and also from the dining room veranda.
 Also visible is a slightly raised dome comprising a steel skeleton that measures 35 m in diameter.

 In popular culture

-The hotel's exterior was featured in the 2008 Bond film Quantum of Solace, in which the structure was depicted as a fictional eco-hotel in Bolivia.
+The hotel's exterior was featured in the 2008 Bond film Quantum of Solace, in which the structure was depicted as the "Perla de Las Dunas" fictional eco-hotel in Bolivia.
 A miniature of the hotel was built by the visual effects team for the shots in which the hotel is destroyed by a fire in the film.